The lure of Antarctic experiences

-“I’ve always loved snow—and skiing—and I’ve been fascinated with Antarctica since I was young,” Dr Winton says.
+“I’ve always loved snow and skiing - and I’ve been fascinated with Antarctica since I was young,” Holly Winton says.
 “I took my first trip to Antarctica while completing a Graduate Certificate in Antarctic Studies and I became hooked on Antarctic research!”

-“Five expeditions to Antarctica is a huge privilege, and I don’t take it for granted,” Dr Winton says.
+“Five expeditions to Antarctica is a huge privilege, and I don’t take it for granted,” Holly says.
 “I’ve tried to absorb every moment on these trips and treat every one like it’s the last.”

-Antarctic research is a mix of exciting highlights and unexpected experiences, Dr Winton says.
+Antarctic research is a mix of exciting highlights and unexpected experiences, Holly says.
 Her highlights have ranged from working with incredible scientists all over the world to flying a tiny Twin Otter plane across the Antarctic continent.

-“I’ve loved having the opportunity to travel to so many new places and learn new ways of approaching a scientific question,” Dr Winton says.
+“I’ve loved having the opportunity to travel to so many new places and learn new ways of approaching a scientific question.”

-Being far from home can be difficult, however, Dr Winton says.
+Being far from home can be difficult, however, Holly says.
 Antarctica also has other challenges—namely, the freezing temperatures.

-Dr Winton will continue her ice core research at the University.
+Holly will continue her ice core research at the Centre.